ThomasFromont/lebontest/README.md

 - ~2h display the details on the classified ad details with Tests
 - ~1h to handle navigation bar transition when scrolling on classified ad details
 - ~1/2h to handle loading state on classified ads
+- ~1h to handle error state on classified ads

+### What I would like to do next 🤔

+- Add more testing. (`DateFormatter`, `NumberFormatter`, ...)
+- Add UISearchController to handle search on classified ads
+- Add SnapshotTesting for Design Components